wp-plugins/laudd-social-sharing/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Free plugin and service.
-Toolbar awards users points when posts they share generate traffic.
-Enables premium content that can be viewed using points.
+Increase social traffic to your blog by giving points when shared content generates traffic.
+Display premium content that is accessed using points.

 == Description ==

-Laudd dramatically increases social buzz and traffic.
-Unlike a paywall that blocks entire pages, Laudd enables you to mark premium content within each page.
+Free plugin enables offers users points content shared through this toolbar generates traffic back to your blog or news website.
+Enables you to mark premium content that can be viewed using the earned points.

 With this plugin you get to: